 Infection prevention is a priority at Memorial Health.
 We closely adhere to infection control practices, following the guidelines recommended by the Centers for Disease Control.

 Infection control measures are routinely taken by all employees, even those who are not involved in direct clinical work with patients.
 In fact, all employees receive infection control education and training when they are hired, and annual training is part of their competency reviews.
-In addition, our volunteers receive education and training.
 Each employee also receives influenza and other immunizations, as needed, and as related to their particular job circumstance.
+In addition, our volunteers receive education and training on infection prevention.

 Personal hygiene, disinfection and sterilization of equipment and hospital areas, as well as compliance with handwashing protocols are major areas of focus.